 I described installing Marionnet on a Linux machine in a previous post.
 So, we will assume Marionnet is already installed and the X server configuration changes have been completed.
 We also assume the Marionnet daemon is configured to run at startup, or that you have already manually started the daemon (this was also described in the previous post).

 Unfortunately, the Marionnet project lacks good user documentation.
-The Marionnet wiki has a few specific HOWTO documents related to installing Marionnet and creating filesystems for Marionnet, but provides no instructions on how to use Marionnet.
+The Marionnet web site has a few specific HOWTO documents related to installing Marionnet and creating filesystems for Marionnet, but provides no instructions on how to use Marionnet.

 The only user documentation currently available (at the time of this post) is the paper, Marionnet: a virtual network laboratory and simulation tool, which was presented by the Marionnet development team at the SimulationWorks 2008 conference.
 That paper summarizes the Marionnet user interface and operation, but lacks details.
 Still, I found it useful as a starting point.